 In a joint tenancy, when one owner dies, the property automatically passes to the remaining owner.
 For a tenancy-in-common, there is no automatic right of transfer of the deceased’s share of the property to the surviving owner.

-If you found this article helpful, 99.co recommends Renting vs buying property in Singapore: Which is better for you? and 5 tips for tenants that do more harm than good and Below 35, Single, Desperate, and Looking to Move Out.
+If you found this article helpful, 99.co recommends 5 tips for tenants that do more harm than good and Below 35, Single, Desperate, and Looking to Move Out.
 How Ah?

-Looking for a property?
+Looking for a property to buy or rent?
 Find your dream home on Singapore’s largest property portal 99.co, regardless of your orientation!
 If you have an interesting property-related story to share with us, drop us a message here — we’ll review it and get back to you.